Amol Palekar: Personal life

 Palekar regards himself as an agnostic atheist.
-He married Sandhya Gokhale after his divorce from his first wife, Chitra.
+He married Sandhya Gokhale after his divorce from his first wife, Chitra Palekar.

 In February 2022, Palekar was hospitalized in Pune for COVID-19 related complications.
+At the age of 80, Palekar released his autobiography, originally written in Marathi and titled Aiwaz; its English version was titled Viewfinder.

 Controversies

 Palekar was a part of the 1981 film Agni Pareeksha.
 Even after the production of the film was completed, Palekar had not received his dues.
 He brought up this issue with the film's producer B. R. Chopra.
 The argument turned into an ugly spat where Chopra threatened Palekar to "kick him out of the industry".
 Palekar sued Chopra over unfulfilled dues, and won the case.

 In 2015, Palekar was appointed as the chairperson for the jury committee to pick India's official entry to the Oscars.
 He had stated that he faced external pressure to select certain films which he denies obliging to.
-That year, the Marathi film Court was nominated as an Oscar entry.
+That year, the Marathi film Court was submitted as India's official entry to the Academy Awards.